 But even when he was doing that, he was taking the utmost care.
 And so, as a result of that, the Rhine frontier held and the Roman Empire did not collapse and the only impact of this disastrous defeat is that Germany was lost.
 Nothing else was lost.

 Now, this was not glamorous.
 It did not win him plaudits.
 Tiberius’s nephew Germanicus was a young man full of dash and vim and he was endlessly galloping off into the forests and risking another calamitous defeat, and ultimately, Tiberius brings him back.

 It wasn’t just luck.
-Tiberius was a very, very able man.
-He wasn’t a pleasant man but he was a very able man.
+Tiberius may not have been a pleasant man, but he was exceptionally capable.